|

 San Blas District

 It is also known as the "House of the Virgins of the Sun".
-During the Inca period, Ajlla Wasi was a religious building where chosen virgins lived.
-The Ajlla Wasi was taken by the Spaniards and transformed into a Catholic convent, called Santa Catalina Convent.
+At the time of the Incas, Ajlla Wasi was a religious building where chosen virgins had lived.
+Following the Spanish conquest, it was transformed by the Christians into a Catholic convent.
+Today it is called the Santa Catalina Convent The Ajlla Wasi was taken by the Spaniards and transformed into a Catholic convent, called Santa Catalina Convent.

 Spanish Colonial Cathedral